 INTRODUCTION

-Protocols

 Traditionally, Universities are established to perform three key functions, teaching, research and community service.
-However, all these functions are also tied to promoting development at the community, national and global levels.
+However, all these functions are tied to promoting development at the community, national and global levels.
 In essence, activities of the universities are expected to reflect on all the sectors of a nation.
 Indeed, Universities in Nigeria vary in capacities in terms of population, quality and quantity of staff, funding, outreach, model or enterprise formation and so on.
 It is important however to note that university is a community where people live and also earn a living.
 It’s a place where many people of different walks of life come together, meet and interact on daily basis for many years.
 It’s a melting pot and a reflection of a nation.
-This people who walk and live in the community have causes to interact, have a way of life, beliefs and norms.
+These people who walk and live in the community have causes to interact, have a way of life, beliefs and norms.
 Thus, we talk of a university culture, tradition and the need to sustain acceptable values in the system and the roles expected of all the constituents.

 In addressing our topic, it is important to make some conceptual clarifications as follows: